-As part of Arizona State University, Eight, Arizona PBS posts all of its open positions at ASU's job site.
+As part of Arizona State University, Arizona PBS posts all of its open positions at ASU's job site.
 ASU accepts only online applications and has instructions on how to apply on this site.
 Visit this web site to search for our positions by searching on "KAET."

 KBAQ 89.5 FM broadcasts classical music and arts information for the Phoenix metropolitan area.
 The station is licensed to Arizona State University and the Maricopa Community College District.
-The KBAQ Production Studio, a service of Eight, records classical music performances and original commentary for broadcast on KBAQ and nationally on National Public Radio and Public Radio International.
+The KBAQ Production Studio, a service of Arizona PBS, records classical music performances and original commentary for broadcast on KBAQ and nationally on National Public Radio and Public Radio International.

-KAET is licensed to the Arizona Board of Regents for an on behalf of Arizona State University.
+KAET is licensed to the Arizona Board of Regents for and on behalf of Arizona State University.
 ASU serves the State of Arizona from four interrelated campuses.
 These campuses are located in Tempe, Mesa, West Phoenix/Glendale and downtown Phoenix.
 ASU is the largest university in Arizona and one of the top three in the U.S. ASU is the highest producer of graduates in the state.
 The ASU campuses are close to an abundance of social and cultural activities, collegiate and professional sporting events, shopping, museums and a variety of housing alternatives.

-Eight, Arizona PBS is an EEO/AA Employer.
+Arizona PBS is an EEO/AA Employer.

 If interested in being notified when current job openings are posted, please contact email@example.com.